What is a Bibliography?

 Etymology and Origin

-The etymology of the term bibliography can be semantically traced back to the New Latin bibliographia.
+The etymology of this term can be semantically traced back to the New Latin bibliographia.
 It is a Greek word meaning “copying of books.”

 bibli (books) and graphia -graphy (writing)